 From the very beginning, nothing has given us more satisfaction than working with a client to create a special boat just for them.
 We don’t feel our clients are just the next to “take a number”.
 Each boat is like a nautical “work of art”.
 We take great pride in the fact most of the boats we’ve delivered are still owned by the original owners.
 We love to hear about their cruises and the compliments they receive from people who they encounter or have welcomed aboard.
 We love the process and the people we work with.

 Working with Steve Seaton continues to be a daily joy.
 He has a knack for helping us take an idea and turn into something special.
-Phil Friedman is a true professional, the best at what he does in new-build management.
+Phil Friedman, as Director of Manufacturing Operations, is a true professional, the best at what he does boat construction management.